google/WebFundamentals/src/content/en/updates/2018/03/chrome-66-deprecations.md

 ## WebAudio: dezippering removed

-WebAudio originally shipped with dezippering support.
+Web audio originally shipped with dezippering support.
 When an AudioParam value was set directly with the value setter, the value was not updated immediately.
 Instead, an exponential smoother was applied with a time constant of about 10 ms so that the change was done smoothly, limiting glitches.
 It was never specified